Nvidia CUDA

 Legacy GPUs

 Support for older GPUs (about 10 years, requiring 470 or 390 legacy drivers) was dropped by Nvidia for Debian 12.
-If your Nvidia GPU does not support the latest driver version, we will install the opensource nouveau driver, which may lead to degraded performance or stability.
+If your Nvidia GPU does not support the latest driver version, we will install the Debian packaged 470 Tesla driver for supported GPUs and for everything older we will install the opensource nouveau driver, which may lead to degraded performance or instability.
 To avoid that a GPU upgrade is required.
-Please refer to the list of supported GPUs on the Nvidia unix drivers page and navigate to: Latest Production Branch Version: 5xx.xx.xx > Supported Products.
-We are also happy to help you if are unsure what to do, just contact us.

 System CUDA version